Rigid Heddle vs Floor Loom: Which One Should You Buy?

 Who should buy a rigid heddle?

 Buy a rigid heddle if you are new to weaving, working under a $500 budget, short on floor space, or weaving narrow plain-weave projects like scarves and towels.
-It is the standard starting loom for good reason.
+It is the standard starting loom for good reason: the mechanism is four steps you can learn in an afternoon.
+Load the warp, raise the heddle, pass the shuttle, lower the heddle, pass it back.
+The learning curve for plain weave runs in hours, not weeks, and most beginners finish a first project, a scarf or a color-blocked towel, in their first sitting at the loom.

 A rigid heddle is the right loom if: